istarkov/ai-cli-edit/README.md

 ## Epilogue

-**Specialized Agents** were not the reason Opencode went and screwed the whole thing up.
+**Specialized Agents** were not the reason Open and Claude code went and screwed the whole thing up.

 That is a story for the next episode.